translate/pootle/docs/server/commands.rst

     $ pootle refresh_stats --no-rq

-.. warning:: Do not ``pootle runserver --no-rq`` on a production server as this
-    will result in very poor performance.

 It is *not* generally safe to run commands in this mode if you have RQ workers active at the same time, as there is a risk that they conflict with other jobs dispatched to the workers.